dendronhq/dendron-site/vault/dendron.faq.md

 We currently don't support video playback from within iframes inside of VS Code.
 This works when publishing but not inside the VS Code preview.
 This is a limitation in the VS Code webview, see more details [here](https://github.com/microsoft/vscode/issues/54097).

-Currently, the recommendation is to link to your video (using a regular markdown link if its online or a wikilink if its local).
+Currently, the recommendation is to link to your video (using a regular Markdown link if its online or a wikilink if its local).
 See [[File Links|dendron://dendron.dendron-site/dendron.topic.links#file-links]].
 ## Other

 ### How to launch Dendron with most recent vault quickly?